 |Buisness||0333 200 5100||Mon to Fri 8am to 8pm

 |Smart Pay As You Go Team||0333 200 5100||Mon to Fri 8am to 8pm

 If you are already a customer of EDF, it’s recommended that you use the EDF Login for MyAccount to change your address moving information.

 If you’re already an EDF customer, the EDF moving home process is straightforward and will usually only involve a phone call to the EDF moving home department and the EDF team will do the rest.
 You should make sure you either close or change your EDF account with the correct information when moving home.

 If you’re already an EDF Energy customer leaving a property, the procedure is as follows:

 - Make sure you’ve set yourself up on the EDF MyAccount system.
 This is the easiest way to manage the move.

-- Between 14 and 10 days before your move, log into MyAccount and tell EDF you’re moving via its ‘Move Home Form.’
-Don’t tell them earlier than 14 days before a move because you may create problems for yourself.
+- 10 to 14 days before your move, log in to MyAccount and tell EDF you’re moving via the 'EDF Energy Moving Home Form'.
+Don’t update your details on MyAccount or let the EDF moving home team know earlier than 14 days in advance of your move, because you may create problems for yourself.